sourabhssm/zohocrmapp/README.md

-# zohocrmapp, this project for learning purpose only i uploaded here
+# zohocrmapp, this project is for learning purpose only